Haseo: Other appearances

 In the video game .hack//Link, Haseo's time with the Twilight Brigade and G.U. during Tokio's journey in the 2017 timeline is shown.
 In 2020, Haseo's PC joins the Twilight Knights with Tokio and the other new members as they prepare for the final battle with a virus-infected Aura, the goddess of The World.
 In the manga version, Haseo's story is different.
 His memories have been tampered with to make him believe he is still searching for Tri-Edge to avenge Shino.
 The .hack//Link Special DVD shows a side story in which Haseo teams up with Asbel from Tales of Graces; both are voiced by Takahiro Sakurai.
+Outside the .hack franchise, Haseo's Xth Form outfit has appeared as downloadable content in the video game Tales of Graces F. He also appears in the crossover Project X Zone 2.

 In the novel, .hack//Cell, Haseo appears in his quest for Tri-Edge.
 The .hack//4Koma manga features a series of omakes where Haseo has a rivalry with Kite over who is the best protagonist from the franchise.
 He is also a playable character in the fighting game .hack//Versus.

-Outside the .hack franchise, Haseo's Xth Form outfit has appeared as downloadable content in the video game Tales of Graces F. He also appears in the crossover Project X Zone 2.

-Cultural impact

-Popularity
+Critical reception

 Haseo's character and his voice actors have been popular with fans.
 This has been the case with both the .hack//G.U. games and the CGI film where he ranks as the most popular character.
 In two other polls held to commemorate the .hack franchise's 10th anniversary Haseo was voted its most popular character.
 CyberConnect2 noted the character was popular with cosplayers.
 Takahiro Sakurai was a nominee in the category Best Leading Actor for his role as Haseo in .hack//Roots for the first Seiyu Awards but lost to fellow Code Geass voice actor Jun Fukuyama who portrayed Lelouch vi Britannia.
 Lowenthal's performance was also noted as one best from 2017, although he lost to Kyle McCarley who voiced 9S in Nier Automata.
 Matsuyama noted that thanks to Last Recode, Haseo's popularity has risen with a figure of the 3rd Form being developed.
 He claimed that the Xth and 5th Form might get their own figures based on their popularity.
+An AR contest was also held in Japan involving Haseo in 2022.
+The company Namco Bandai has inserted an AR model of Haseo into the Styly Mobile app.
+Bandai Namco has been holding contests in Japan to promote the new Nintendo Switch port of .hack//G.U.
+Last Recode.
+In promoting Last Recode advertisements that parody Haseo were made where the character talks to the audience; in one promotion Haseo claims to be popular teenager in need of a girlfriend.